MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 - In the Package Explorer, right-click on the module project and select :guilabel:`Properties`,
 - Navigate to :guilabel:`Java Compiler` > :guilabel:`Errors/Warnings`,
-- In :guilabel:`Null analysis` section, configure options as follows:
+- In the :guilabel:`Null analysis` section, configure options as follows:

   .. figure:: images/null_analysis_project_configuration_checks.png